zerolawtech/SFT-Protocol/docs/custodian.rst

 Custodian contracts allow approved entities to hold tokens on behalf of multiple investors.
 Common examples of custodians include broker/dealers and secondary markets.

+Custodians interact with an issuer’s investor counts differently from regular investors.
+When an investor transfers a balance into a custodian it does not increase the overall investor count, instead the investor is now included in the list of beneficial owners represented by the custodian.
+Even if the investor now has a balance of 0, they will be still be included in the issuer’s investor count.

 Custodian contracts include the standard SFT protocol :ref:`multisig` and :ref:`modules` functionality.
 See the respective documents for detailed information on these components.

 This documentation only explains contract methods that are meant to be accessed directly.
 External methods that will revert unless called through another contract, such as IssuingEntity or modules, are not included.